The Flash trailer teases Michael Keaton's Batman (and Batmobile) at DC Fandome

 The Flash was one of the breakout characters from DC's Justice League movies, but headlines suggest he could be upstaged in his own movie.
-The first trailer for The Flash, unveiled at DC Fandome on Saturday, gives a hint of what we can expect from the scarlet speedster's solo adventure, which is reported to feature not one but two (or more) Batman stars.
-And it also offers a strong hint we'll see Keaton's iconic Batmobile too.
+The first trailer for The Flash, unveiled at DC Fandome on Saturday, hints at what we can expect from the scarlet speedster's solo adventure, which is reported to feature not one but two (or more) Batman stars.
+The trailer also offers a strong hint we'll see Keaton's iconic Batmobile.

 The Flash premieres Nov.
 4, 2022.
 It's directed by Andy Muschietti, one of the directors of horror hit It and its sequel.
 Sasha Calle stars as Supergirl and Kiersey Clemons as Iris West in a film influenced by the comic Flashpoint, which featured alternate timelines.
 That opens the door for alternate versions of the characters -- which means Ben Affleck's familiar Batman will be joined by Michael Keaton once again donning the rubber batsuit from Tim Burton's Batman films.